You are here

 Student Mentorship Program

 weCONNECTu is a mentoring program offered for students by students.
-Our upper-year mentors offer a variety of programs to assist first-year students in AHS including workshops and review sessions.
+Our upper-year mentors offer a variety of programs to assist first-year students in Health including social events, workshops, and on-going communication.
 Students can also be matched with an upper-year mentor for one-on-one support and as a contact for questions.

-Counselling Services Counselling Services in Needles Hall offers free confidential counseling (group and individual) and consultation for students.
+Counselling Services Counselling Services in Needles Hall offers free confidential counseling (group and individual) and consultation for students, as well as a whole series of Coping Seminars and Workshops, including anxiety management, healthy boundaries in relationships, nutrition management, mindfulness meditation and stress management.

 Student Success Office